GhazaleZe/Microcontoller_LAB/README.md

 All C codes are in Lab01.c .
 ## LAB 02 : Subroutines
 The main is in S02.c file but questions functions are in source file.
-## LAB03 : Keypad and LCD, Interrupts
+## LAB 03 : Keypad and LCD, Interrupts
 For keypad notic that how columns and rows are connected.